bartcc/app.todos/README.md

 #Usage

 1. Checkout the Git repository
+2. Create MySql Databases todos_backbone and/or todos_spine
+3. Save database.php.default as database.php, fill in your login and password values
-2. Setup MySql using *.sql files in root directory
+4. Setup your MySql server using *.sql files located in root directory
-3. Check out js files under /app/webroot/js/spine/app/todos respectively /app/webroot/js/backbone/app/todos
+5. Check out js files under /app/webroot/js/spine/app/todos respectively /app/webroot/js/backbone/app/todos
    to see how everything works

 #Screenshot